stam66/skComboBox/README.md

 - _resetProps_: Command to reset all properties to default values

 #### Messages
-- _comboAction pID, pText_: emitted when setting the textContent - can be handled further up the message path (eg card or stack) and passes the long id of the group and the textContent of the group.
+- _comboAction pID, pText_: emitted when setting the textContent - can be handled further up the message path (eg parent, card or stack) and passes the long id of the group and the textContent of the group.

 **Text content properties**
 - _textContent_: get/set the text typed or selected (string)